LiliaFramework/Lilia/docs/docs/libraries/lia.time.md

 # Time Library

-This page lists time and date utilities.
+This page lists time- and date-utilities.

 ---

 ## Overview

-The time library handles date formatting and relative time conversions.
-It offers helper functions to compute durations such as "time since" or "time until" and uses a third-party date module to avoid the 1970 epoch limitation.
+The time library formats dates and converts relative times.
+It relies on a bundled date module, avoiding the 1970-epoch limitation, to compute phrases like “time since” and “time until.”

 ---